-Until today there are 10 legends available, and Respawn promised to release another 14 legends until the end of the year, with some leaks talking about characters with drone cameras and others with reload speed and general weapon advantages.
+Apex Legends was released in early 2019 and managed to grab the attention of the majority of FPS/BR fans, and even reached 50 million players on its very early days of release.
+Currently, there are 11 legends available, and Respawn promised to release another 14 legends until the end of the year, with some leaks talking about characters with enhanced melee abilities and others with boosted reload speed and general weapon advantages.

 Bangalore, was born as Anita Williams, into a military family where all served in the IMC Armed Forces, and Bangalore has been an exceptional soldier since she was only a child.
 Her knowledge on weapons was insane, she was able to take apart a Peacekeeper, equip it with a Precision Choke hop-up, and put it back together in under twenty seconds – blindfolded.